agordavidt/simple_shell/README.md

 # ALX Simple Shell Team Project

 ## Introduction
 This repository is a ALX Holberton School Project.
-The school project consisted in writing a shell like `sh` (Bourne Shell) by Stephen Bourne , in `C`, using a limited number of standard library functions, so instead we used our own function that we rewrited over the past three month [Here.](https://github.com/TosinISOGUN/alx-low_level_programming)
+The school project consisted in writing a shell like `sh` (Bourne Shell) by Stephen Bourne , in `C`, using a limited number of standard library functions, so instead we used our own function that we rewrited over the past three month.

 The goal in this project is to make us understand how a shell works.
 - To single out some core topics which includes;